Testing Machine Learning Systems: Code, Data and Models

 Fixtures

 Parametrization allows us to reduce redundancy inside test functions but what about reducing redundancy across different test functions?
-For example, suppose that different functions all have a dataframe as an input.
+For example, suppose that different test functions all have a common component (ex. preprocessor).
 Here, we can use pytest's builtin fixture, which is a function that is executed before the test function.
+Let's rewrite our test_fit_transform

 |